gnames/gnfinder/README.md

 * Self-contained, no external dependencies, only binary `gnfinder` or `gnfinder.exe` (~15Mb) is needed.
 However the internet connection is required for name-verification.
-* Takes UTF8-encoded text and returns back CSV or JSON-formatted output that contains detected scientific names.
+* Takes UTF8-encoded text and returns back CSV, TSV or JSON-formatted output that contains detected scientific names.
 * Extracts text from PDF files, MS Word, MS Excel, HTML, XML, RTF, JPG, TIFF, GIF etc. files for names-detection.
 * Downloads web-page from a given URL for names-detection.